enzo41/School-Registration-Web-App/README.md

 ## Super-Simple Authentication

 I created a very simple authentication component just to demonstrate Filters.
 This is not meant to be a recommended approach.
 Creating an effective, secure authentication framework is very, very difficult.
-Better rely on an established framework like Spring Security.
+For real systems, better rely on an established framework like Spring Security.